 Lake Serre-Ponçon is a blue gemstone in its mountain setting.
 It is the sea in the middle of the Southern Alps.

-Lake Sainte-Croix and the Verdon Gorges
+What to do around Lake Sainte-Croix and the Verdon Gorges?

 At the exit of the Verdon Gorges, this large lake with turquoise waters is of striking beauty.
 A refreshing stop in Haute-Provence.